BlueFlame202/lemonade/src/content/blog/king-of-khmer-music.md

 Or perhaps relatable lyrics?
 Clever rhymes?
 Meaningful themes?

-There are too many reasons to enjoy music—there's no wonder why it's such a universally appreciated form of art.
+There are too many reasons to enjoy music—it's no wonder why it's such a universally appreciated art form.
 What I appreciate most about it, though, is how well it can capture emotion, meaning, and culture.

 During a class I took on Buddhism, we had the luxury of hearing directly about Khmer music from researcher and musician <a href="https://www.trentwalker.org/about">Trent Walker</a>.
-Ever since then, I started listening to 20th century Cambodian music.
+Ever since then, I started listening to 20th-century Cambodian music.
 In particular, I've been listening to one Cambodian artist the most: Sinn Sisamouth, the "King of Khmer Music".
 Living from the 1930s to the 1970s, Sisamouth had a prolific career, performing on the national radio station, at royal receptions, and traveling to nearby countries.
-His career ended unfortunately during the Khmer Rouge rule, when he went missing.
+His career ended unfortunately during the Khmer Rouge rule when he went missing.

-I like the tranquil nature of the music that isn't draining, and the lyrics to some songs feel fresh and different from what I'm used to.
-Apparently, Sisamouth spent much time searching three different dictionaries in Khmer, Sanskrit, and Pali for the right word for a particular song.
+I like the tranquil nature of the music without feeling overly glum, and the lyrics to some songs feel fresh and different from what I'm used to.
+It is said that Sisamouth spent a lot of time searching three different dictionaries in Khmer, Sanskrit, and Pali for the right words for a particular song.
 I'm not sure that I can fully appreciate that aspect of his songs as a linguistically limited person, but it's certainly worthy of respect, and YouTuber DMKhmer has translated some of his songs into English.

 <center>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/_v6m5CQN5-k?si=DvsqHKHo6INoSFhJ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 </center>

 In addition, his music features instruments with interesting sound qualities.
-While I haven't fully identified the instruments I find most appealing, I do like his use of mandolin, and something that sounds like an organ.
+While I haven't fully identified the instruments I find most appealing, I do like his use of mandolin and something that sounds like an organ.
 Check out this playlist on Spotify with many of his songs:
 <center>
 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/playlist/5cVJfvYWqw4DRk15WmXBcn?utm_source=generator" width="100%" height="152" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>
 </center>